mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Parent interface?

+TODO A domain model is not a taxonomy of the business.

 You may have noticed that in the current design, I have no `Money` interface at the top of the object graph.
 Aren’t `PreciseMoney` and `RoundedMoney` both a kind of `Money`?
 Don’t they share a lot of methods?